What’s the biggest problem of many great copywriters?

 - Quality of content

 - Internal linking

-Search intent is the term used to describe the purpose of users’ online journey.
+That said, search intent is the term used to describe the purpose of users’ online journey.

 In other words, it’s the reason why someone is typing a specific phrase in the search engines.